-You’ve had a world-shaking business idea, you have created a unique product or service that solves an unaddressed customer pain point and now your organization is ready to take the company live and start creating a difference for your target audience.
-So now it’s all about how to bridge the gap between your company’s products/services and your potential customers?
+You’ve had a world-shaking business idea.
+You created a unique product or service that solves an unaddressed customer pain point, and now your organization is ready to take the company live and start making a difference for your target audience.
+Now it’s all about bridging the gap between your company’s products/services and your potential customers.

 Building an In-House Marketing Team